trey-capps/trey-capps.github.io/content/about.md

 ---

 I graduated from North Carolina State University in May 2022 with a Bachelor of Science in Statistics and a minor in Mathematics.
-I am currently seeking full-time positions in data science and data analytics.
-Apart from data science, I enjoy hiking, music, and playing golf.
+I am currently seeking full-time positions in data science and data engineering.
+Apart from data, I enjoy hiking, music, and playing golf.

 To talk about data science, golf, or any other inquiries, feel free to message me on Linkedin or reach out through email.